marian2js/commun/website/docs/rest-api.md

 Commun provides a set of APIs for each entity and for the authenticated user.

+## Authentication

+In order to authenticate any request, a valid access token is needed.
+See [User APIs](#user-apis) for details on how to get a valid access token.

+Add a header field to the request with key `Authorization` and value `Bearer <accessToken>`.

 ## Entity APIs

 Each entity has a set of APIs that can be used to manage the items on the entity.